-Do you feel that the person asking if you have kids is someone you’d like to share your personal feelings with?
+Do you feel that the person asking if you have kids is someone you’d like to share your feelings with?
 If you are OK with going into detail about your adoption plan, that’s great.

-If not and you find it easier just to say “No,” it doesn’t mean you’re denying you have a child.
-Don’t feel guilty about answering “no.”
+If not, and you find it easier just to say “No,” it doesn’t mean you deny you have a child.
+Try not to feel guilty about answering “no.”

-2. “Yes, but he/she doesn’t live with me.”
+- “Yes, but he/she doesn’t live with me.”

-4. “No.” There may be times when you just want to say no. You might not feel like dealing with further questions.
+- “No.” There may be times when you just want to say no. You might not feel like dealing with further questions.
 Or, you might not want to feel judged.
 If you choose to say “no,” please don’t feel like you’re rejecting your child.
 Your heart knows the true answer, and that’s what matters.

 If they ask further, I’ll be honest.
 If they don’t ask for more details, then no big deal.
 More often than not, you won’t even get another question asking details.
 It’s the same as someone passing by asking, ‘How are you doing?’ and you respond, ‘I’m fine, how are you?’
 Let’s be honest, they don’t really want to hear the details about how you’re doing, they’re just being polite and making conversation.
 The same goes for the question: ‘So, do you have kids?’

 If you’re comfortable with being completely open with people about your adoption experience, then why not?
 If you’re not, then that is no one’s decision other than yours.”

-As the Chief Operating Officer (COO) of Lifetime Adoption, Heather Featherston holds an MBA and is passionate about working with those facing adoption, pregnancy, and parenting issues.
+As Vice President of Lifetime Adoption, Heather Featherston holds an MBA and is passionate about working with those facing adoption, pregnancy, and parenting issues.
 Heather has conducted training for birth parent advocates, spoken to professional groups, and has appeared on television and radio to discuss the multiple aspects of adoption.
 She has provided one-on-one support to women and hopeful adoptive parents working through adoption decisions.